 Account for and integrate planning and consideration of existing stressors – consider existing stressors such as future increase in the amount of paved or impervious area, future population growth, and land-use change in establishing reduction targets or selection/prioritizing BMPs.

-Align with existing climate resiliency plans and strategies – align with implementation of existing greenhouse gas reduction strategies; coastal/climate adaptation strategies; hazard mitigation plans; floodplain management programs; fisheries/habitat restoration programs, etc.
+Align with existing climate resiliency plans and strategies where feasible – align with implementation of existing greenhouse gas reduction strategies; coastal/climate adaptation strategies; hazard mitigation plans; floodplain management programs; fisheries/habitat restoration programs, etc.

 Manage for risk and plan for uncertainty – employ iterative risk management and develop robust and flexible implementation plans to achieve and maintain the established water quality standards in changing, often difficult-to-predict conditions.